aostrov/ANTs_scripts/README.md

 At the moment, ants_registration.sh supports bridging, but make_submit.sh does not, so auto-generated submit scripts for bridging registrations is not yet possible, but can be arranged if enough people would like it.

+Be careful when cloning this repository to a windows machine.
+Most Git installations default to changing line endings to those native to the local system.
+If you were to then move the cloned files to the cluster, your submissions will fail with semi-cryptic error messages.
+You can open each of the files in Sublime Text and go to View -> Line Endings and change the line endings to Unix and re-save the file.
+There is probably also some git magic to prevent it from changing the line endings...

 Please feel free to make suggestions and fixes as necessary.